siom79/japicmp/README.md

 	<dependency>
 		<groupId>com.github.siom79.japicmp</groupId>
 		<artifactId>japicmp</artifactId>
-		<version>0.2.0</version>
+		<version>0.2.1</version>
 	</dependency>

 ##Motivation##

-Every time you make a new release of a library or a product, you have to tell your clients or customers what has changed in comparison to the last release.
+Every time you release a new version of a library or a product, you have to tell your clients or customers what has changed in comparison to the last release.
 Without the appropriate tooling, this task is tedious and error-prone.
-This tool/library helps you to determine the differences between the java class files that are contained in the two jar archives.
+This tool/library helps you to determine the differences between the java class files that are contained in two given jar archives.

-In contrast to other libraries/tools, this library does not use the Java Reflection API to compute the differences, as the usage of the Reflection API makes it necessary to include all classes the jar archive under investigation depends on are available on the classpath.
-To prevent the inclusion of all dependent libraries, which can be a lot of work for bigger applications, this library makes use of the [javassist](http://www.csg.ci.i.u-tokyo.ac.jp/~chiba/javassist/) library to inspect the class files.
+This library does not use the Java Reflection API to compute the differences, as the usage of the Reflection API makes it necessary to include all classes the jar archive under investigation depends on are available on the classpath.
+To prevent the inclusion of all dependencies, which can be a lot of work for bigger applications, this library makes use of the [javassist (http://www.csg.ci.i.u-tokyo.ac.jp/~chiba/javassist/) library to inspect the class files.
 This way you only have to provide the two jar archives on the command line, that's it.

 This approach also detects changes in instrumented and generated classes.
-You can even evaluate changes in class file attributes like synthetic.
+You can even evaluate changes in class file attributes (like synthetic) or annotations.
+The comparison of annotations makes this approach suitable for annotation-based APIs like JAXB, JPA, JAX-RS, etc.

 ##Features##